abdrahmansoltan/Learning-Notes/Computer Science/OOP/2-Design-patterns.md

 ![dependency-inversion](./img/solid-8.webp)

+- High-level modules (main application logic) should not depend on low-level modules (like specific tools or libraries).
+Both should depend on **abstractions** (interfaces or generic ideas).
+- **For summary**, you will pass the method as a parameter to the class. instead of importing the method or use it inside the class.
+This is called **Dependency Injection**.
 - This principle says a Class should not be fused with the tool it uses to execute an action.
 Rather, it should be fused to the interface that will allow the tool to connect to the Class.
 - High-level classes should not know the implementation details of the low-level classes.
   ![dependency-inversion](./img/solid-3.png)